List of The Lion King (franchise) characters: Cheetata and Cheetato

-Cheetata (voiced by Rob Paulsen) and Cheetato (voiced by Jim Cummings) are a pair of sophisticated twin cheetahs, reminiscent of Warner Bros' Goofy Gophers, speaking in British accents and using similar phrases ("Indubitably", "How very kind of you").
-To tell them apart, not only do they have different voices, but they also have different personalities: Cheetata appears to be more eager and aggressive while Cheetato seems more likely to think things through.
+Cheetata (voiced by Rob Paulsen) and Cheetato (voiced by Jim Cummings) are a pair of sophisticated twin cheetahs, reminiscent of Shere Khan from the Disney version of The Jungle Book as they are villainous wild cats with deep sinister voices.
+Although hard to tell apart, aside from their voices, Cheetata appears to be more eager and aggressive while Cheetato seems more likely to think things through.

-The cheetahs first appear in "Cooked Goose", where they are annoyed by Shenzi, Banzai and Ed getting in the way of their wildebeest hunt, so they try sending them on various wild goose chases.
-They also appear in "Gabon with the Wind", where they are convinced by Timon that he is going to catch Pumbaa for them when he is actually going to find his friend so that they can both run away to safety.

-In "Boary Glory Days", Timon and Pumbaa use Cheetata and Cheetato to play a game of Predator Tag.
-While the cheetahs are chasing Timon and Pumbaa, the duo outsmarts the brothers by having them jump over a mud pool and fall into it.
+The cheetahs are shown hunting and intimidating their victims in their unique, haughty style.
+They are also both masterminds, as they come up with ways to get rid of Shenzi, Banzai, and Ed and also force Timon, who manipulated them into letting him go catch Pumbaa (his true intention being to go find Pumbaa so that they can both escape the cheetahs to safety), to give them his wallet so that they can make sure he actually returns instead of running off like he was planning.
+But even so, they continuously get outsmarted by Timon and Pumbaa.

 The Three Natives

-The Three Natives (voiced by Jeff Bennett) are a trio of tribes who are really university students taking part in the "Be a Native" weekends.
-They have a leader (also voiced by Bennett), also a university student, who usually precedes what he says with "Bungala, bungala."
-The natives first appear in "Boara Boara".
-This episode shows that they used to have a warthog king of the island, which is unknown what might've happened to him.
-Therefore, the natives might have not seen their king in a really long time.
-When Timon and Pumbaa visit the island, the natives mistake Pumbaa for their long-lost king and they make Timon his servant.
+The Three Natives (both voiced by Jeff Bennett) are a trio of tribes who are really university students taking part in the "Be a Native" weekends.
+They have a leader (also voiced by Bennett) who is also a university student and usually precedes what he says with "Bungala, bungala."
+The natives first appear in the pilot episode "Boara Boara", where it is shown that they've once served a warthog king and they mistake and treat Pumbaa for said king while making Timon his servant.
 Everything goes well until they make Pumbaa relight the fire and realize that he's an impostor when they see that he is unable to do so.
-After Timon and Pumbaa escape, the three natives shed their disguises upon getting tired of being hit by the leader's staff and return to the university.
+After Timon and Pumbaa escape, the three natives shed their disguises upon getting tired of the leader's tendency to hit them in the head with his staff and return to the university.
 The leader orders them to return or else they'll lose their deposit.

-The natives also appear in "New Guinea Pig", where Pumbaa decides to trade his tusks to them.
-After they fail to get the tusks, the three natives shed their disguises and return to the university.

-In "Beast of Eden", the three are shown with their leader again where they steal a golden magic tooth that belongs to a beast, and Timon and Pumbaa have to retrieve it from them.

-They also make a brief appearance in "Mozam-Beaked" when Timon and Pumbaa go to Bora Bora to throw a woodpecker into the volcano.